CG Thermal Leadership

 Greg has been involved in almost every aspect of the graphite and ceramic corrosion resistant heat exchanger market, including design and application engineering, development of advanced design heat exchangers, and the full range of sales, marketing, and international business development activities.
 With his extensive CPE experience, and a B.S.
 Degree in Mechanical Engineering, Greg is a recognized expert in corrosive heat transfer applications.

 Greg is a principal and charter member of CG Thermal LLC, and brings his considerable technical expertise and knowledge of the needs of the CPE to our customers.

-Joanie joined CG Thermal in 2014.
-She has primary responsibility for domestic sales, including engineering sales support and product management, and for worldwide marketing activities.
-She is involved in all products and applications, and is well versed in the AspenTech software and assists in evaluating thermal selections.
-She enjoys meeting customers and potential customers to more fully understand their processes and help evaluate options or upgrades.
-Joanie works closely with both engineering and production to ensure the customer receives the best possible product to meet their requirements.
+She enjoys meeting customers to understand their processes and help evaluate options or upgrades more fully.
+Joan works with both engineering and production to ensure the customer receives the best possible product to meet their requirements.

-Joan holds a degree of Mechanical Engineering from The University of Notre Dame, and is a member of AIST.
+Joan holds a degree of Mechanical Engineering from the University of Notre Dame.

 B. David Hudson, Principal Member

 After receiving his B.S.M.E. and M.B.A. degrees, David began his career with the Pfaudler Company, where he had complete engineering responsibility for thermal and mechanical design of their glass and alloy heat exchangers.
 After the Metaullics Heat Exchanger Division (then owned by BP America) was merged with Pfaudler, David took on additional responsibility for the design and sizing of graphite and ceramic heat exchangers.